-The Akadeum microbubble enrichment protocol can be performed directly in the sample container for streamlined sample preparation that does not require additional equipment or expensive consumables like magnets or columns.
+The Akadeum microbubble high throughput human T cell enrichment can be performed directly in the sample container for streamlined sample preparation that does not require additional equipment or expensive consumables like magnets or columns.
 The microbubble approach is exceptionally gentle on delicate cells and eliminates the need to expose cells to harsh chemicals or external forces like magnetic gradients from rare earth magnets.

 Successfully obtain a highly-purified population of human CD4+ T cells

 Human CD4+ T Cell Isolation Kit from Akadeum Life Sciences

 30 million frozen PBMCs per vial were used.
 The PBMCs were originally isolated from whole blood using gradient centrifugation.
 From there, the recommended volume of reagents from the protocol were used, adjusted to account for cell count, and the protocol was followed to enrich the PBMC sample for Human CD4+ T cells.